82-47/82-47/README.md

 #### About me
 Hi!
-I'm Adrienne, a student, and I code sometimes for personal projects.
+I'm Adrienne, a student based in Singapore, and I'm learning how to code.
-- GMT+8, student, artist
-- mainly self-taught

 #### Contact me
 - email: adriennechansl@gmail.com